TalentpoolJapan/IM/README.md

 	switch isblack {
 	case -1:
-		// can;t send to user for in its blacklist break
+		// can't send to user for in its blacklist break
 	case 0:
 		//can't send to user for no replied